medhatdawoud/dailymumm/README.md

 * I've applied the IIFE pattern in all my files to isolate contexts.
 * I've depend on separation of dependancies so each page has a folder that hold its controller file and view file as well.
 * I've separate app module initialization and app routes in 2 files.
-* About the UI, i've did what i see simple and good in the same time for this application.
+* About the UI, i've did what i see simple and good in the same time for this application, video background.
 * I've created a custom component for each segment in code that might be reusable later.
 * I've applied components of angular 1.5 instead of directives old style.